comprobo25/comprobo25.github.io/in-class/day13.md

 ## Today

-* Robots and society discussion
 * Meet with an instructor regarding your project proposal (we'll be meeting with students throughout class)
 * Neato soccer

 ## For Next Time

 * Keep on working on the computer vision project
-* Reading materials for discussion on robotics and bias:

 ## Neato Soccer